 CapitolRiver Council is one of the 17 district councils for the City of Saint Paul.
 CRC is a private, 501(c)3 non-profit organization that exists to engage residents, business owners, workers and property owners in issues and projects that affect downtown Saint Paul and the Capitol area.

-In addition to the board member election, the Annual Meeting will include small-group discussions about local issues, and discussion and a vote on proposed changes to the CRC Bylaws.
+In addition to the board member election, the Annual Meeting included small-group discussions about local issues, and discussion and a vote approving proposed changes to the CRC Bylaws.